Superformula/node-backend-test/README.md

 - Git
 - Java Runtime Engine (JRE) version 6.x or newer.
 This is a requirement of `serverless-dynamodb-local`.
 - Curl (optional for testing)
+- AWS account and keys configured (if you would like to deploy the service to AWS)

 ### Install serverless with binary extensions
 `npm -g install serverless`